-- A6.1AB The Commission must include the results of the review in its annual report. - A6.1 The Commission: - must commission an independent review of the performance and effectiveness of the Scheme at least every three years (including within one year of approval of the Scheme by the Electricity Commission and the Minister of Energy); and - (b) will determine the terms of reference and appoint the independent reviewer for any independent review following consultation with the Electricity Commission and the Gas Industry Co; - (c) must ensure that the review will assess: - (i) whether the Scheme is meeting its purpose; - (ii) whether the Scheme is continuing to meet the requirements of the Electricity Commission and the Gas Industry Co; - (iii) whether the requirements of the Electricity Commission and the Gas Industry Co are appropriate; - (iv) whether the performance standards set by the Commission are adequate; - (v) the quality and results of the annual internal reviews; - (vi) whether the codes of practice provide appropriate assurance to stakeholders about the conduct of Council Members; - (vii) whether the Code of Conduct sets out appropriate requirements for Council Members' in house complaints processes:
+A6.1AB The Commission must include the results of the review in its annual report.

+A6.1 The Commission:

+- must commission an independent review of the performance and effectiveness of the Scheme at least every three years (including within one year of approval of the Scheme by the Electricity Commission and the Minister of Energy); and - (b) will determine the terms of reference and appoint the independent reviewer for any independent review following consultation with the Minister of Consumer Affairs; - (c) must ensure that the review will assess: - (i) whether the Scheme is meeting its purpose; - (ii) whether the Scheme is continuing to meet the requirements of the Minister of Consumer Affairs; - (iii) whether the requirements of the Minister of Consumer Affairs are appropriate; - (iv) whether the performance standards set by the Commission are adequate; - (v) the quality and results of the annual internal reviews; - (vi) whether the codes of practice provide appropriate assurance to stakeholders about the conduct of Council Members; - (vii) whether the Code of Conduct sets out appropriate requirements for Council Members' in house complaints processes:

-and report publicly (including to the Electricity Commission, the Gas Industry Co, the Ministers of Energy and Consumer Affairs, and the Board) on the findings of the independent review and any amendments to the Scheme proposed by the Commission as a result of the independent review.
+and report publicly (including to the Ministers of Energy and Consumer Affairs, and the Board) on the findings of the independent review and any amendments to the Scheme proposed by the Commission as a result of the independent review.
 The findings of the independent review must be made publicly available.